LEANNA MAE .ORG

 Picture

-Broken and imperfect people of a perfect God
+We are broken and imperfect people of a perfect God.

-Followers of Jesus in need of the way
+We are followers of Jesus in need of the way,

 Guide us.